quinn-rs/quinn/docs/book/src/quinn/certificate.md

 ## Using Certificates

-In this section we look at certifying an endpoint with a certificate.
+In this section, we look at certifying an endpoint with a certificate.
-The certificate can be signed with its own key, or with a certificate authority's key.
+The certificate can be signed with its key, or with a certificate authority's key.

 ### Self Signed Certificates

-Relying on [self-signed][5] certificates means that clients allow servers to sign their own certificates.
+Relying on [self-signed][5] certificates means that clients allow servers to sign their certificates.
 This is simpler because no third party is involved in signing the server's certificate.
 However, self-signed certificates do not protect users from person-in-the-middle attacks, because an interceptor can trivially replace the certificate with one that it has signed.
 Self-signed certificates, among other options, can be created using the [rcgen][4] crate or the openssl binary.
 This example uses [rcgen][4] to generate a certificate.